appwrite/templates/java/email-contact-form/README.md

-# 📬 JAVA Email Contact Form Function
+# 📬 Java Email Contact Form Function

 Sends an email with the contents of a HTML form.